Raja Juli Antoni: Career

-A former General Chair of the Central Leadership of the Muhammadiyah Student Association (PP IPM) for the 2000–2002 period, he also became the executive director of the Maarif Institute.
+A former General Chairperson of the Central Leadership of the Muhammadiyah Student Association (PP IPM) for the 2000–2002 period, he also became the executive director of the Maarif Institute.

-In 2009, he ran in the 2009 Legislative General Election from the Indonesian Democratic Party of Struggle (PDIP), representing West Java's IX Electoral District (Subang, Sumedang, and Majalengka Regencies).
-However, he was not elected because he lost to Maruarar Sirait and Tb.
-Hasanuddin (PDIP's elected legislative candidate for West Java IX electoral district).
+In 2009, he ran in the 2009 Legislative General Election from the Indonesian Democratic Party of Struggle, representing West Java IX district (Subang, Sumedang, and Majalengka Regencies).
+However, he was not elected because he lost to Maruarar Sirait and Tubagus Hasanuddin.

-He was a candidate for General Chair of PP Muhammadiyah for the 2015–2020 period but then resigned because he wanted to concentrate as Secretary General of the Indonesian Solidarity Party (PSI), which he had just founded with several other young politicians.
+He was a candidate for General Chairperson of PP Muhammadiyah for the 2015–2020 period but then resigned because he wanted to concentrate in politics as Secretary-General of the Indonesian Solidarity Party, which he had just founded with several other young politicians.

 On 3 June 2024, Raja was appointed as the acting deputy head of the Nusantara Capital City Authority following the resignation of Dhony Rahajoe.
 With the end of his tenure as Deputy Minister of Agrarian Affairs and Spatial Planning on 20 October 2024, his term as the acting deputy head of the Nusantara Capital City Authority also ended.